Hezbollah: In the Western world

-The United States Department of State has designated Hezbollah a terrorist organization since 1995.
-The group remains on Foreign Terrorist Organization and Specially Designated Terrorist lists.
-According to the Congressional Research Service, "The U.S. government holds Hezbollah responsible for...attacks and hostage takings targeting Americans in Lebanon during the 1980s, including the bombing of the U.S. Embassy in Beirut in April 1983 and the bombing of the U.S. Marine barracks in October 1983, which together killed 258 Americans.
-Hezbollah's operations outside of Lebanon, including its participation in bombings of Israeli and Jewish targets in Argentina during the 1990s and...training and liaison activities with Shiite insurgents in Iraq, have cemented the organization's reputation among U.S. policy makers as a capable and deadly adversary with potential global reach."
+The United States Department of State has designated Hezbollah a terrorist organisation since 1995.
+The group remains on Foreign Terrorist Organisation and Specially Designated Terrorist lists.
+According to the Congressional Research Service, "The US government holds Hezbollah responsible for...attacks and hostage takings targeting US citizens in Lebanon during the 1980s, including the bombing of the US Embassy in Beirut in April 1983 and the bombing of the US Marine barracks in October 1983, which together killed 258 US citizens.
+Hezbollah's operations outside of Lebanon, including its participation in bombings of Israeli and Jewish targets in Argentina during the 1990s and...training and liaison activities with Shiite insurgents in Iraq, have cemented the organisation's reputation among U.S. policy makers as a capable and deadly adversary with potential global reach."
 In 2015, the US Director of National Intelligence removed Hezbollah from the list of "active terrorist threats" while Hezbollah remained designated as terrorist by the US, and Hezbollah officials were sanctioned for their role in facilitating military activity in the Syrian Civil War.
 In May 2025, senior Hezbollah officials and financial facilitators around new sanctions, were targeted by the US, for their role in coordinating financial transfers to the Iran-backed group.
+In April 2026, US ambassador to Lebanon Michel Issa stated that Lebanon's formal designation of Hezbollah as a terrorist organisation was a prerequisite for US diplomatic intervention to end the war with Israel.